josyulakrishna/RobotSystems/README.md

 # RobotSystems
+Assignment for Moving the arm, tracking and placing in the position:

+The solution is placed in MoveNew.py file, please place the file in armpi_fpv/src folder and do `chmod a+x MoveNew.py`  then run using `rosrun armpi_fpv MoveNew.py`

 Assignment for Perception on HiWonderArm:

 For testing, please make sure to place this file armpi_fpv/src/ and copy all the packages from Ai_FPV to src